 This 10-week programme offers groups of Year 10 pupils an opportunity to work with student ambassadors to explore their pathway through education and into employment.
 Participants will develop new skills and learn to apply them in various ways, including writing applications, preparing for interviews and presentations.
 The weekly sessions build confidence and consider ways to manage finances, progression and wellbeing.
 Please note the scheme is available to eligible students within 10 miles of the university and culminates in a celebration event on campus.

-During the Easter and May half term holidays in 2020, our GCSE Maths and English Language Revision Days focus on preparing Year 11 pupils for examinations.
-The events are designed to support those working at grade 3 or 4 but aiming for grade 5 and develop independent study skills, increase confidence and reduce anxiety.
+Taking place during the Easter break, our GCSE Maths and English Language Revision Days focus on preparing pupils for their examinations.
+These free events are designed for students working at grade 3 or 4 who are aiming for grade 5.
+These days will develop independent study skills, increase confidence and reduce exam-related anxiety.
+Apply now.

 Campus visits: Year 9 (spring and summer term)